SEC introduces Tailored Shareholder Reports (including iXBRL) to modernize investor communication

 3. The continuation of the Fund Summary Prospectus printing and distribution

-Timing: The rule will become effective 60 days after publication in the Federal Register, with an 18-month transition period after the effective date to allow Open-End funds time to adjust their shareholder reports and comply with changes to Rule 30e-3.
+Timing: The rule went into effect 60 days after publication in the Federal Register, with an 18-month transition period after the effective date to allow Open-End funds time to adjust their shareholder reports and comply with changes to Rule 30e-3.

 • In a change from the proposed rule, only one class in a multi-class fund can be included in each tailored shareholder report: each share class will require its own report